kissmygritts/mitchellgritts/content/posts/2020-01-18-sf-working-with-lines/index.md

 ## Wrap up

-I knew I didn't need to use ArcMap to do this task.
-Completing this, entirely in R really made my day.
-Honestly, this isn't the most efficient way to get this task done.
-Off the top of my head I can think of a few ways to accomplish this much more quickly, and easily.
+I knew I didn't need to use ArcMap for this.
+This isn't the most efficient way to get complete this task.
+Off the top of my head I can think of a few other methods to accomplish the same results.
+Much more efficient methods too.

-For instance, I loaded up the road dataset from the `{tigris}` package in R. While selecting the proper Highway 93 is a little more difficult, it is a continuous line in White Pine county.
-I probably should have looked for better data to begin with.
+For instance, the road dataset from the `{tigris}` R package has more complete road data.
+Selecting Highway 93 is more difficult, but the road is complete.
+I should have started this project by looking for better data.

 Another quick way to get Highway 93 is to use a service like [CalTopo](caltopo.com).
-There is a really cool feature on this website that allows you draw lines on a map.
+There is a really cool feature on this website that allows you to draw lines on a map.
 As the lines are drawn they are snapped to a nearby feature.
 In this case, Highway 93.
-I could have done this, then exported the data as a GeoJSON and laoded it into R.
+Then export the data as a GeoJSON and load it into R.

-Regardless, I'm proud that I figured out how to complete this problem in R. I often find that people are suprised when I tell them I do all my GIS work in R. I eventually walk back that statement to, all GIS tasks but really detailed cartography is possible in R. And I will stick by this statement for a very long time.
+Regarless, I'm happy that I used R to solve this problem.
+People are surprised when I tell them I do all my GIS work in R. I eventually concede that R is great for all GIS tasks except detailed cartography.
+And I will stick by this statement for a very long time.
 R's spatial abilities are only going to improve as packages like `{sf}` improve.

 If you have any thoughts or improvements you can create an [issue on the repo for site](https://github.com/kissmygritts/kissmygritts).